 Made from recycled plastic in the UK, the JUNKO range turns junk into toys by adding reusable wheels, magnetic clips and joints to items you already have in the house (and are planning to throw away or recycle).
 It helps kids understand the basics of mechanical engineering and magnetism and boosts creativity and problem-solving skills by making them work out how to construct new structures by joining different types of junk together.
 Choose from Core Zoomer (for toys that go!), Build and Water Play sets.

-Budding chemists will love getting stuck into this amazing set, which helps them through 125 different experiments.
+Budding chemists will love getting stuck into this starter set, which helps them through 28 classic experiments.
 They’ll start by learning what chemistry is, who the big names are, and how to run a safe lab.
-Experiments involve indicators, chromatography, air pressure, surface tension, metals, liquids and more.
+Experiments will help them investigate reactions between solids, liquids and gases, the effects of acids and bases and the electrochemical properties of metals and salts.
 The kit includes clear instructions and plenty of safety tips, plus a full-colour guide to the experiments.

 Encourage creative thinking and storytelling with these amazing little game.
 Roll the nine six-sided story cube dice, and find a way to link together the images shown in a story of your own.
 There are no wrong answers, and playing the game over again will help your child figure out new and interesting ways to make up tales that fit all the images.